-The retail branch network in Ireland of the Group, with a presence in all major towns and cities in the country, is the cornerstone distribution channel for the Issuer and AIB, populated by experienced mortgage specialists and supported by AIB Internet Banking and a 24 hour direct telephone banking operation.
-In addition the Issuer originates residential mortgage loans through Business and Private Banking, AIB Bank ROI.
-AIB also originates home mortgages sourced through mortgage intermediaries.
+The AIB retail branch and business centres network in Ireland, with a presence in all major towns and cities in the country, is the cornerstone distribution channel for the Issuer, populated by experienced mortgage specialists and supported by AIB Internet Banking, a 24 hour direct telephone banking operation and through AIB Private Banking.
+Origination is supported by a developing digital and online presence.